blodgett-calvin Part II

 AIA LA RESIDENTIAL ARCHITECTURE AWARD 2016

-Large sliding doors transform the dining area into an open affair overlooking the water while a fireplace-adjacent built-in daybed hovers over the treetops.
+Below the roof, the pavillion’s geometry rotates to respond to the land.
+Suspended sliding doors transform the dining area into an open stage over the water, while a fireplace-adjacent built-in daybed hovers over the treetops and landing below.

-Below the sundeck, and against a length of a concrete wall, the gym opens to a woodland landscape as its outer edge bends in response to the terrain.
+Still further down, below the sundeck ‘beach’ and against a length of a concrete wall that retains the pool, the gym opens to a woodland landscape as its outer edge bends to acknowledge the Guest House.

-At once building and landscape, the pool house replaces the grounded predictability of the everyday with a visceral otherness that is encountered in some of the most elemental and primitive forms of shelter.
+At once building and landform, the pool and pool house replace the grounded predictability of the everyday with a visceral otherness that is encountered in some of the most elemental forms of shelter; and reset our relationship to gravity at every turn.